Dr. Adrienne Harris

 New York, USA

-Ph.D., Clinical Associate Professor of Psychology, Supervisor at NY University Postdoc.
-Program in Psychotherapy & Psychoanalysis.
-Co-founder of the Sandor Ferenczi Center.
+Ph.D., Clinical Associate Professor of Psychology, Faculty and Supervisor at New York University Postdoctoral Program in Psychotherapy & Psychoanalysis.
+Co-founder and co-chair of the Sándor Ferenczi Center at the New School for Social Research.
+Editor at Psychoanalytic Dialogues, and Studies In Gender and Sexuality.
 Research topics: gender, analytic subjectivity, analysts of the period of WW I. Co-editor of Ghosts in the Consulting Room: Echoes of Trauma in Psychoanalysis (2016).

 Dr. Henry Zvi Lothane